gschool-blue-ocean/admissions-hub/README.md

 https://drive.google.com/file/d/19QuyGSSvIyi1YNiG9edoqgczmRQngQzu/view?usp=share_link

 ### todo
-- For the puppeteer folder, I completed six different tests, all working.
+- For the puppeteer folder, completed six different tests, all working.
 What needs to be completed are test that tests the other features that were implemented.